A collection of apps used in allink cms-projects.

 - create a new release on PyPi

-make publish(make sure you have the correct credentials for allink in your ~/.pypirc also for test-pypi)
+make release(make sure you have the correct credentials for allink in your ~/.pypirc also for test-pypi)

 Release history Release notifications